ros-navigation/docs.nav2.org/tutorials/docs/using_shim_controller.rst

 Configuring Primary Controller
 ==============================

+.. tabs::

+  .. group-tab:: Lyrical and newer

     There is one more remaining parameter of the ``RotationShimController`` not mentioned above, the ``primary_controller``.
 This is the type of controller that your application would like to use as the primary modus operandi.
-It will share the same name and yaml namespace as the shim plugin.
-You can observe this below with the primary controller set the ``DWB`` (with the progress and goal checkers removed for brevity).
+This requires an additional namespace within the parent namespace for the shim plugin.
+You can observe this below, where the ``primary_controller`` is placed in the ``follow_path`` namespace and uses the ``DWB`` as an example (with the progress and goal checkers removed for brevity).

-.. tabs::

-  .. group-tab:: Lyrical and newer

     .. code-block:: yaml